nadehi18/record/README.md

 Record is a small program made in Python to record from the command line.
 It also opens a GUI window that allows the user to save the file and exit.

-Takes up to two arguments: the first is the folder to save the recording in, and the second is the length in minutes to record.

-The file is saved with the date as the filename in the wav format.
+    usage: record.py [-h] [-n] [-u] [-d DIRECTORY] [-m MINUTES] [-s SECONDS] FILENAME

+    positional arguments:
+      FILENAME              The name of the file

+    optional arguments:
+      -h, --help            show this help message and exit -n, --nogui           Runs the program without opening the GUI -u, --usedate         Adds the date to the filename -d DIRECTORY, --directory DIRECTORY
+                            Directory to save the file in
+      -m MINUTES, --minutes MINUTES
+                            Length of time to record in minutes -s SECONDS, --seconds SECONDS
+                            Length of time to record in seconds

 #Dependencies:

-    pyaudio
-    tkinter
+**pyaudio**
+**tkinter**

 #To Do:

-- [ ] Reconfigure argument handling
+- [ x ] Reconfigure argument handling
-- [ ] Document code
+- [ x ] Document code
-- [ ] Add argument for different filename
+- [ ] Add more arguments and options